rchasgex31710791/notes/README.md

 # 2023-12-05
 - Today's programming wisdom is to write code that is simple, readable, and maintainable.
 It's easy to get caught up in trying to create complex solutions to problems, but often the simplest solution is the best one.
 Additionally, it's important to write code that can be easily understood by others who may need to work on it in the future.
 This means using clear variable names, commenting your code effectively, and following established coding conventions.
 By prioritizing simplicity and readability in your code, you'll make it easier for yourself and others to maintain and debug in the long run.

+# 2023-12-06
+- Today's programming wisdom is to be a lifelong learner and adapt to the ever-changing world of technology.
+This means staying up-to-date with the latest programming languages, frameworks, and tools, as well as understanding the best practices and patterns for building efficient and maintainable code.

+To achieve this, it is essential to constantly read and share knowledge from various sources, such as blogs, forums, books, courses, conferences, etc. Additionally, building a strong network of like-minded professionals can provide valuable insights and support throughout your career.
+Remember that learning is a never-ending journey, so be open to new ideas and always be eager to share your knowledge with others.